Kinematics of the Milky way from the statistical analysis of the Gaia Data Release 3: Discussion and Conclusions

-The determination of RC is based on the model-independent definition (\ref{ge2}).
-According to this definition, we measure the average value of the collective rotation velocity at the plain of the galactic disc.
-In Figs.\ref{fg7}, \ref{fg8} we show RCs measured in different regions of galactic longitudes.
-Its average value well agrees with the results of other measurements listed in Tab.\ref{Tab4}.
-Our curves are obtained with very high precision, so as a result, we observe local fluctuations ($\lesssim30$km/s) in the structure of MW rotation.
-These fluctuations correspond to velocity substructures and non-axisymmetric kinematic signatures observed in \cite{ra,ga1}.
-The fluctuations do not allow us to analyze the RC slope in our limited range of $R$ .
-Further, we have shown that the collective rotation velocity decreases for increasing $\left\vert Z\right\vert $, see Eq.(\ref{r13b}).
-A similar observation was reported in \cite{wa}.
+(2) The determination of RC is based on the model-independent definition (\ref{ge2}).
+In Figures~\ref{fg7} and \ref{fg8}, we show RCs measured in different sectors of galactic longitudes.
+The curves are obtained with very high precision, so as a result, we observe local fluctuations ($\lesssim10$ km/s) in the structure of the MW rotation.
+These fluctuations correspond to the velocity substructures and non-axisymmetric kinematic signatures mentioned in Section~\ref{intro}.
+The fluctuations do not allow us to analyse the RC slope in our limited range of $R$.
+Further, we showed that the collective rotation velocity decreases for increasing $\left\vert Z\right\vert $, see Figure~\ref{fg8NS}.
+A similar observation was reported in \cite{wan22,ang20}.
+The slope of the curves is defined in \mbox{Equation~(\ref{r13d})} and can be compared with a prediction \cite{bie18}{ (Figure 5)} of the Besan\c{c}on model.
+Within the range of our analysis (0--3~kpc), the average slopes agree very well, although the shape of the curves is slightly different.

-Except for the above local fluctuations, the analyzed kinematical distributions are very well described by a minimal MW model based on five free parameters in the Galactocentric reference frame.
-The model depicts a simplified scenario where fluctuations in local velocity are smoothed out through averaging.
-The scale of velocity fluctuations is defined by parameters of the model in Tab.\ref{Tab3}.
-It means that their magnitude depends on the direction and increases with distance from the galactic plane.
-The fluctuations are most significant in the $\mathbf{N}_{R}$ direction, less in the $\mathbf{N_{\Phi}}$ direction and least in the $\mathbf{N_{\Theta}}$ direction.
+(3) Except for observed local fluctuations, the analysed kinematical distributions are very well described by a minimal MW axisymmetric model based on six free parameters in the Galactocentric reference frame.
+The model describes a simplified scenario in which local velocity fluctuations are averaged.
+The scale of averaged fluctuations increases with distance from the galactic plane and is defined by the parameters of the model in Table~\ref{Tab3}.
+The fluctuations are most significant in the $\mathbf{N}_{R}$ direction, less in the $\mathbf{N_{\Phi}}$ direction, and least in the $\mathbf{N_{\Theta}}$ direction.